Doors at 8 App Development

 Group Messaging: Create New Group

-We also given users the ability to easily create new group chats, empowers users to plan events, coordinate meetups, and stay connected with friends in a way that feels personal and dynamic.
+Users also have the ability to easily create new group chats, empowers users to plan events, coordinate meetups, and stay connected with friends in a way that feels personal and dynamic.

 Group Messaging: Sending Event Information